docQodly/docs/versioned_docs/version-1.1.0/studio/coding.md

 <Column.List align="center" justifyContent="between">
     <Column.Item width="65%">
       To work on a method or class, you can open it in a <a href="./overview#tabs">tab</a> by double-clicking its name in the <strong>Explorer</strong>.
-Only one instance of a method or class code can be open in the same code editor window. <br/> <br/>
+Only one instance of a method or class code can be open in the same code editor window. &nbsp;  &nbsp;
 		To close a tab, either click the <code>x</code> button or use the tab's pop-up menu
     </Column.Item>
     <Column.Item width="30%">